 Happily Ever After (10/10)

 Happily Ever After is Magic Kingdom’s beloved nighttime performance, celebrating 100 years of Walt Disney animation.
-It’s much more momentous than the previous performances were and it has a very epic feel to it.
-It pulls in music from a ton of Disney’s best films and perfectly incorporates it into the fireworks and castle projection show.
-The update also introduced projections onto the buildings on Main Street, U.S.A, as well.
+It’s so epic that it’ll make grown men cry with the intricate musical accompaniment.
+Happily Ever After pulls in music from a ton of Disney’s best films and perfectly incorporates it into the fireworks and castle projection show.
+If you stand further back, you’ll see projections on the Main Street buildings, as well.
 Get a spot an hour beforehand if you care about your viewing location.

 Festival of Fantasy Parade (9/10)